letmerecall/wrapper-to-master-xml/README.md

 This is a pseudocode to map Hypothizer XML to master XML of Truecover.
-Hypothizer XML and Master XML are given with the name of wrapper.xml and master.xml respectively.
+Hypothizer XML and Master XML are given with the name, wrapper.xml and master.xml respectively.

+**table_mapping** - Contains all the table names in master.xml

         table_mapping = {'InsuredPersons', 'CoverageDetails'}